Jizhou-Che/Frogger/README.md

 Tests written for concrete classes.
 Adding feature of speeding up on level up: abstract class MovingActor.
 Adding the snake to the game.
+Adding crocodile head and fly to the slots.